Henry Bumstead: Hill collaboration

 In the 1970s, Bumstead began a lengthy collaboration with director George Roy Hill that was highlighted by The Sting (1973).
 The film won the Academy Award for best picture, and Bumstead and Hill also received Academy Awards for best director and best art direction.
-Bumstead's relationship with Hill extended into the late 1980s and included Slaughterhouse-Five (1972), The Great Waldo Pepper (1975), Slap Shot (1977), A Little Romance (1979), The World According to Garp (1982), The Little Drummer Girl (1984), and Funny Farm.
+Bumstead's relationship with Hill extended into the late 1980s and included Slaughterhouse-Five (1972), The Great Waldo Pepper (1975), Slap Shot (1977), A Little Romance (1979), The World According to Garp (1982), The Little Drummer Girl (1984), and Funny Farm (1988).

 Eastwood collaboration

 Bumstead began a long professional relationship with Clint Eastwood on the 1972 western Joe Kidd.
 The following year, Eastwood hired Bumstead for his directorial debut in High Plains Drifter (1973).
-The two worked together on a total of 13 films, including Unforgiven (1992), Midnight in the Garden of Good and Evil (film) (1997), Space Cowboys (2000), 'Blood Work (2002), Mystic River (2003), and Million Dollar Baby (2004).
+The two worked together on a total of 13 films, including Unforgiven (1992), Midnight in the Garden of Good and Evil (1997), Space Cowboys (2000), Blood Work (2002), Mystic River (2003), and Million Dollar Baby (2004).

 Bumstead's final collaboration with Eastwood was on Flags of Our Fathers and Letters from Iwo Jima.
 Bumstead was 91 years old during the production, and the films were released after Bumstead's death.
 Flags of Our Fathers includes a dedication to "Bummy" in tribute to Bumstead.